 If non-Latin fonts don’t appear correctly on Mac

-On your Mac, choose Apple menu > System Preferences, then click Language & Region.
+On your Mac, choose Apple menu > System Settings, click General in the sidebar, then click Language & Region on the right.
+(You may need to scroll down.)

 If multiple languages are present, the language higher in the list takes precedence.
 For example, when Urdu is higher than Persian, Arabic characters default to using the Urdu (Nastaliq) forms for display.